averykhoo/data-science-training-package/speech-recognition.md

 *   [Decoding, Alignment, and WFSTs](asr10-wfst.pdf)

-## 2. Kaldi
+##  Kaldi
-This section is a hands-on practical that requires officers to build their own ASR model using Kaldi.
+This section is a hands-on practical that requires officers to build their own ASR model using Kaldi, an open-source speech recognition toolkit.

 ### Kaldi tutorials
 *   [Kaldi for Dummies](http://kaldi-asr.org/doc/kaldi_for_dummies.html)